apache/cordova-plugin-media/README.md

 - Files can be recorded and played back using the documents URI:

         var myMedia = new Media("documents://beer.mp3")

+- Since iOS 10 it's mandatory to add a `NSMicrophoneUsageDescription` entry in the info.plist.

+`NSMicrophoneUsageDescription` describes the reason that the app accesses the user’s microphone.
+When the system prompts the user to allow access, this string is displayed as part of the dialog box.
+To add this entry you can pass the variable `MICROPHONE_USAGE_DESCRIPTION` on plugin install.

+Example: `cordova plugin add cordova-plugin-media --variable MICROPHONE_USAGE_DESCRIPTION="your usage message"`

+If you don't pass the variable, the plugin will add an empty string as value.

 ### Windows Quirks